jonah-ramponi/ml-notes/content/posts/sliding_window_attention.md

 ![Dilated Sliding Window Attention Matrix](/img/dilated_sliding_window.png)

-The authors provide a nice visual of how this looks generally, which you can see in Figure (\ref{fig:longform}).
+The authors provide a nice visual of how this looks generally, which you can see in the image below.
 The authors note they use dilated sliding window attention with small window sizes for lower layers, and larger window sizes for higher layers.
 They do not introduce dilation for lower layers, however for higher layers a small amount of increasing dilation was introduced on $2$ heads.

 ![Attention Matrix Visualizations from the Longformer Paper](/img/longformer.png)